Olivier Guez: Life

 In 2017, he wrote a biographical novel The Disappearance of Josef Mengele, (awarded the Prix Renaudot).
-It documents Josef Mengele (1911-1979), Nazi German officer, war criminal who worked as a doctor at Auschwitz.
+It documents Josef Mengele (1911–1979), Nazi German officer, war criminal who worked as a doctor at Auschwitz.
 The Disappearance of Josef Mengele was one of eight novels in the second selection for the 2017 Prix Goncourt.

+In 2024, he wrote another biographical novel, Mesopotamia, that telles the story of Gertrude Bell, an English explorer and archeologist, who had a major role in the creation of Iraq, in the 20's.